shelf with bottles

 export CPPFLAGS="-I/usr/local/opt/openjdk@11/include"

-For me it was necessary to called the specified command, so that the system finds the java binary:
+For me it was necessary to call the specified command to symlink the JDK, so that the system finds the java binary:

 sudo ln -sfn /usr/local/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk

-To see if Java was installed correctly, you can check the version of Java:
+To see if Java was installed correctly, you can check the version of Java by typing in:

 % java --version